iDebugAll/idebugall.github.io/_posts/2020-12-24-visualize-lldp.md

 Now let's finally run **main.html** and see our visualization Hello World:<br/>
 ![](https://habrastorage.org/webt/h_/bo/k-/h_bok-ejmfmzhxj9ppjhrjub2hk.png)
 Looks correct.
 All known nodes and links between them are displayed.<br/>
 The nodes are draggable in any direction.
 On mouse click on nodes and links, a Next UI tooltip menu appears.
-It contains all the attributes we previously passed into node and link topology objects in Python:
+It contains all the attributes we previously passed into node and link topology objects in Python:<br/>
 ![](https://habrastorage.org/webt/d8/hn/j1/d8hnj1fe0u5xduawmcw5ce2t720.png)
 Not so bad.
 There is also room for improvement.
 We will return to this some later on.
 Let's implement a solution for the second part of the task for now.